Having safe online experiences

 Educators can use the below resources to help students understand the emotional impact of online bullying, provide guidance on where to go for help and support and implement strategies to prevent online bullying.

-- Bullying-Free NZ(external link): a central hub for New Zealand schools that provides guidance, resources and tools for schools to review, plan, and implement bullying prevention approaches.
+- Bullying-Free NZ(external link): a central hub for New Zealand schools and provides guidance, resources and tools for schools to review, plan, and implement bullying prevention approaches.

 - Online bullying information and advice for teachers and principals(external link): provides an overview of online bullying, its impact and how to prevent it among students.